knowbibek/team_bitter/README.md

 Description:

-A interactive website that is twitter-like with features such as posting, following, liking, sharing, and seeing a news feed
+An interactive website that is twitter-like with features such as posting, following, liking, sharing, and seeing a news feed